microsoft/TemplateStudio/readme.md

 To reach our developers in an up-to-date fashion, the project is broken up into two primary parts, templates and the generator.
 The generator is built on top of [dotnet Template Engine](https://github.com/dotnet/templating), it is a Visual Studio extension a developer will install while the templates will be hosted on a CDN so we can update what is created independntly of the generator.
 The generator uses templates to create actual projects, pages and/or features for the developers.

 ## Getting Started
-Please read the [Getting Started with the UWP Template Community Generator](docs/getting-started.md) page for more detailed information about using the UWP Community Template Generator.
+Please read the [Getting Started with the Windows Template Studio](docs/getting-started.md) page for more detailed information about using the Windows Template Studio.

 ## Features